Nuitka/Nuitka/README.rst

 Please visit the `mailing list page
 <http://www.nuitka.net/pages/mailinglist.html>`__ in order to subscribe the
 relatively low volume mailing list.
 All Nuitka issues can be discussed there.
-Also this is the place to stay informed of what's coming.
+Also, this is the place to stay informed of what's coming.

 Follow me on Twitter
 --------------------